 How Zai will help you implement and succeed with PayTo

-We’ll set up performance testing to ensure you’re good to go before you roll out PayTo into production
+We’ll set up performance testing before you roll out PayTo

 We aim to ensure PayTo improves your business, brand, and market share, not harm it.

-Based on our 10+ years of experience working with split payments and custom payment flows, we can help all new and existing users during the testing phase to ensure PayTo smoothly enters into production.
+Based on our 10+ years of experience working with split payments and custom payment flows, we can help all new and existing Zai customers during the testing phase to ensure PayTo enters production smoothly.

 That way, we help ensure you remain compliant, keep costs low, and are set up for success with PayTo.